mcarrickscott/TLSECC/README.md

 	gcc -I. -O2 -c *.c
 	ar rc tlsecc.a *.o

-The library is built in *tlsecc.a*, to be used in conjuction with *tlsecc.h*
+The library is built in *tlsecc.a*, to be used in conjunction with *tlsecc.h*

 To run a test program copy from the *test* directory into the working directory and